-The Subordinated Notes may be redeemed prior to their final maturity date due to the occurrence of a Regulatory Redemption Event the consent of the Noteholders (as more particularly described in Condition 6(c) (Redemption for regulatory reasons (Regulatory Call)).
+The Subordinated Notes may be redeemed prior to their final maturity date due to the occurrence of a Regulatory Redemption Event

+Upon the occurrence and continuation of a Regulatory Redemption Event, the Subordinated Notes may be redeemed, together with any accrued but unpaid interest, in accordance with the Conditions but without the consent of the Noteholders (as more particularly described in Condition 6(c) (Redemption for regulatory reasons (Regulatory Call)).
 In such circumstances, an investor may not be able to reinvest the redemption proceeds in a comparable security with a similar rate of return, which may have an adverse effect on the position of such investor.
 During any period when the relevant Issuer may elect to redeem the Subordinated Notes, the market value of the Subordinated Notes generally will not rise substantially above the Early Redemption Amount.
 Potential investors should consider re-investment risk in light of other investments available at that time.